-- ii.
-Marginal non-atomicity is equivalent to the existence of a uniform random variable and joint non-atomicity is equivalent to the existence of a uniform random variable independent of a σ -field (Lemma B.2). - iii.
-The joint non-atomicity condition enables us to conclude Monge and Kantorovich problems have the same infimum (Corollary 4.3), which is true in the case d=1 given marginal non-atomicity.
+- i.
+Under joint non-atomicity, a Monge transport exists if and only if a Kantorovich transport exists (Proposition 1)4.
+In d = 1 with non-atomicity, this equivalence also holds, although a Kantorovich transport between μ and ν exists as soon as μ and ν have the same mass. - ii.
+Marginal non-atomicity is equivalent to the existence of a uniform random variable and joint non-atomicity is equivalent to the existence of a uniform random variable independent of a σ -field (Lemma A.1). - iii.
+The joint non-atomicity condition enables us to conclude Monge and Kantorovich problems have the same infimum (Corollary 2), which is true in the case d = 1 given marginal non-atomicity.